 7. Romanian

-Since Romanian is an Indo-European language originating from spoken Latin.
-Therefore, those who know another Romance language can learn it in relatively less time.
+Since Romanian is an Indo-European language originating from spoken Latin, those who know another Romance language can learn it in relatively less time.

 It also has Slavic and a bit of Turkish Influence.